joshtbcr/RequestSAVM/README.md

 This is a dummy extension I created just to learn how Chrome extensions work.
 I wanted to automate something, so I automated 3 every-day clicks, saving 1 minute per day or 17 hours per year.

+It works on Chromium Edge too.

 ## Setup

-1) Download the source code.
+1) Download source code to local machine.
 2) Go to Chrome extensions: Put this URL chrome://extensions/
 3) Toggle Developer mode on right upper corner.
 4) Click 'Load unpacked' and select the folder with the source code.
+### Note
+Make sure to pin the extension.
+(demo/demo.gif)

 ## Usage